Rocky Balboa: Rocky (1976)

-Rocky gets his dream come true when the undisputed World Heavyweight Champion, Apollo Creed, decides that he wants to give an unknown fighter a chance to fight for the title after his intended challenger, Mac Lee Green, broke his hand while training.
-Creed was told that no other contender was available for a fight on New Years Day.
-Going against his trainer's warnings of Rocky being a southpaw (left-handed boxer), Creed chooses Rocky because he likes Rocky's nickname, 'The Italian Stallion' and that the patriotic Apollo will fight on the first day of the 1976 bicentennial year with one of what calls Christopher Columbus' descendants.

-After getting picked by Creed, Rocky reunites with his estranged trainer, who convinces Rocky that he can help prepare him for the match.
-Mickey reveals that his career never got anywhere because he did not have a manager and he does not want the same thing to happen to Rocky.
-At the same time, Rocky begins dating Adrian.
-Rocky helps Adrian to become more self-confident and stand up for herself.
+When the undisputed World Heavyweight Champion, Apollo Creed, decides that he wants to give an unknown fighter a chance to fight for the title after his intended challenger, Mac Lee Green, broke his hand while training, and with no other contender available for a fight on New Years Day, Creed chooses Rocky because he likes Rocky's nickname, 'The Italian Stallion' and the idea of fighting on the first day of the 1976 bicentennial year against one of what he calls Christopher Columbus' descendants.
+However, Apollo's trainer, Tony "Duke" Evers, warns Creed of Rocky being a southpaw (left-handed boxer).
+After getting picked by Creed, Rocky is approached by Mickey, who convinces Rocky he can help prepare him for the match.
+Mickey reveals that his own career never got anywhere because he did not have a manager and he does not want the same thing to happen to Rocky.
+At the same time, Rocky begins dating Adrian and helps her to become more self-confident and stand up for herself.
 Rocky confides in Adrian before the fight that, although he figures that he may not win, he wants to at least "go the distance".

-On January 1, 1976, at the Philadelphia Spectrum, Rocky has his match with Creed, who did not take the fight seriously during training.
-In the first round, Rocky knocks Creed down, the first time he had ever been knocked down in his career and Creed responds by breaking Rocky's nose, the first time in his career.
-Creed soon realizes that, although Rocky does not have his level of skills, he has crippling, sledgehammer-like power and is determined to keep fighting.
-The match becomes a long and grueling battle for both competitors.
-Up into the 14th round, Rocky is nearly knocked out but manages to get back up and delivers some hard body shots, breaking Creed's ribs just before the bell.
-The 15th round comes to naught and Rocky manages to pummel Creed until the bell rings once more.
-It is the first time an opponent had lasted the full 15 rounds against him and as a result, it ends up with a split decision, Creed wins the fight and holds on to his title.
-Both combatants, battered beyond belief, agree that there would be no rematch.
-Rocky clearly does not mind about the outcome, as he only wanted to go the distance with Creed.
-After the match, Adrian climbs into the ring and embraces Rocky saying, "I love you!"
+The fight takes place at the Philadelphia Spectrum on January 1, 1976.
+In the first round, Rocky knocks Creed down for the first time in his career and Creed responds by breaking Rocky's nose, the first time in his career.
+The match becomes a long and gruelling battle for both competitors; although Rocky does not have Creed's level of skill, he has crippling, sledgehammer-like power and is determined to keep fighting.
+In the 14th round, Rocky is nearly knocked out but manages to get back up and delivers some hard body shots, breaking Creed's ribs just before the bell.
+The 15th round comes to naught and Rocky manages to pummel Creed until the bell rings once more, ending the fight, which ends in a split decision win for Creed.
+Adrian climbs into the ring and embraces Rocky as they both profess their love for each other.